cloudposse/atmos/website/docs/introduction.md

 ## YAML Configuration

-So, Why YAML?
-That's simple: everyone knows YAML.
+So, why did we choose YAML?
+That's simple: **everyone knows YAML.**

 YAML is an extensible markup language.
 It's ideal for defining a declarative DSL.

 Using YAML, `atmos` is easily able to support features like imports, inheritance, deep merging, and policies.

 YAML is also "tool agnostic" (unlike HCL); it's not tied to Terraform or explicitly associated with HashiCorp products.
-- Every language can read it (e.g. from python or node.
+- **Every language can read it** (e.g. from python or node.
 Even read it remotely, e.g. via http)
-- Every language can write it (e.g. generate it from a web UI)
+- **Every language can write it** (e.g. generate it from a web UI)

-There are other cool things about YAML.
+There are other cool things we get "for free" by adopting YAML.
 - [YAML anchors and aliases](https://yaml.org/spec/1.2.2/#3222-anchors-and-aliases) can help DRY up configurations
 - Easy [OPA validation](/docs/core-concepts/components/component-validation#open-policy-agent-opa)
 - [JSON Schema validation](/docs/core-concepts/components/component-validation#json-schema)